Ottawa’s “Energy Evolution”: wind turbines coming to rural communities

 Conflicting land use

-Read the Energy Evolution document here.
+Read the (outdated but still policy) Energy Evolution document here.
 Pages of note re: industrial-scale wind power are 17 and 68.

 Ottawawindconcerns@gmail.com